swilliams/topicbot/README.md

 2. `git clone git@github.com:dan/topicbot.git; cd topicbot`
 3. `cp sample.env .env` to create an environment file for Foreman.
 4. Edit the environment file to point at your local Postgres installation.
 5. Create a new Twitter App at [apps.twitter.com](https://apps.twitter.com/) so you have an API Key and API Secret.
+For a callback, use `http://yourdomain.com/auth/twitter/callback`.
 6. Edit the values of `TWITTER_API_KEY` and `TWITTER_API_SECRET` in .env with the values from above.
 7. `foreman run rake db:setup`
 8. `foreman start`